vp956009/Calculate-Contact-Form-7/readme.md

 > * You can put Prefix with field wise

 <h4>How it works Calculate Contact Form 7</h4>
-<iframe width="640" height="345" src="https://www.youtube.com/embed/OK8himVTbaI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-**Contact form 7 with paypal** allow to payment with pass custom field if you want in paypal payment gateway
+**[Contact form 7 with paypal](https://wordpress.org/plugins/cost-calculator-contact-form-7)** allow to payment with pass custom field if you want in paypal payment gateway

-You can be send **contact form 7 calculated fields** to email so we know how much costing need for it formula.
+You can be send **[contact form 7 calculated fields](https://wordpress.org/plugins/cost-calculator-contact-form-7)** to email so we know how much costing need for it formula.

 **Calculate Contact Form 7** for best arithmetic expression provide to setup sum , deducation , multiplication and many other expersion can be make.

-Now days for calculation and getting data mostly using **contact form 7 calculate price** in your [WordPress](https://en.wikipedia.org/wiki/WordPress) site.
+Now days for calculation and getting data mostly using **[contact form 7 calculate price](https://wordpress.org/plugins/cost-calculator-contact-form-7)** in your [WordPress](https://en.wikipedia.org/wiki/WordPress) site.

-For multiple field with dropdown, radio, checkbox most using **calculated fields contact form 7**.
+For multiple field with dropdown, radio, checkbox most using **[calculated fields contact form 7](https://wordpress.org/plugins/cost-calculator-contact-form-7)**.